Chinese Porcelain

 Development influenced by economy and trends

-Chinese porcelain had already been in existence for at least some five or six hundred years when China was first discovered by European seafarers looking for the spice islands, during the Ming dynasty.
-Rediscovered would be more appropriate, for the venetian Marco Polo had been in China during the previous Yuan dynasty (1206~1367).
+Chinese porcelain had already been in existence for over a thosand years, and exported it some five or six hundred years, when China discovered for the first time by European seafarers looking for the spice islands, during the Ming dynasty.
+Re-discovered would be more appropriate, for the venetian Marco Polo had been in China during the previous Yuan dynasty (1206~1367).
 He reached it by travelling over land through central Asia.

 The Portuguese were the first to discover China.
 Their ships reached the Far East in the Ming dynasty.
 At that time Chinese porcelain had already made the transformation from mostly monochrome to polychrome wares.
 Blue and white porcelain had been made for a couple of hundred years, and the Portuguese brought back ship loads of this commodity to Europe.